Trump attacks Puerto Rico, threatens to pull emergency responders

 "FEMA needs to stay until the job is done and right now, it's not even close to done.
 There is still devastation, Americans are still dying.
 FEMA needs to stay until the job is done," he added.

-House Minority Leader Nancy Pelosi, D-Calif., posted, "We don't abandon Americans in their time of need."
+House Minority Leader Nancy Pelosi of California posted, "We don't abandon Americans in their time of need."

-"PR & USVI need MORE help, not less, from the federal govt," Pelosi wrote.
+"PR & USVI need MORE help, not less, from the federal govt," Pelosi wrote, referring to the U.S. Virgin Islands.
+At a press conference later in the morning, Pelosi called Trump's tweets "heartbreaking."

-Rep. Darren Soto, D-Fla., told NBC News: "Trump continues to treat Americans in Puerto Rico as Second Class citizens.
+Rep. Darren Soto of Florida told NBC News: "Trump continues to treat Americans in Puerto Rico as second-class citizens.
 He wouldn’t be saying this about federal recovery efforts in Texas or Mississippi."

+In a lengthy statement, San Juan Mayor Carmen Yulín Cruz, who Trump attacked after she made headlines criticizing his response to the disaster, asked "every American that has love, and not hate in their hearts, to stand with Puerto Rico and let this President know we WILL NOT BE LEFT TO DIE."

+In addition, the island's governor, Ricardo Rosselló, tweeted that "U.S. citizens in Puerto Rico are requesting the support that any of our fellow citizens would receive across our Nation."

 Trump's tweets come just weeks after Puerto Rico was slammed by Hurricane Maria.
-FEMA said that as of Tuesday, 21 days since Maria made landfall, 84 percent of people on the island remained without electricity and that 63 percent of Puerto Ricans had potable water.
+FEMA said that as of Tuesday, 21 days since Maria made landfall, 84 percent of people on the island remained without electricity and only 63 percent had potable water.
 Many others have been without housing and basic necessities.

-Maria Gonzalez, who has remained stranded in a remote area of western Puerto Rico, broke down in tears earlier this week as she told NBC News that she was suffering with cancer and was in grave need of a generator.
+Maria Gonzalez, who has remained stranded in a remote area of western Puerto Rico, broke down in tears this week as she told NBC News that she had cancer and was in grave need of a generator.

 She offered a desperate plea to FEMA: "Come on!
 Do what you're supposed to do."

 FEMA says that 19,000 civilian and military service personnel are working in Puerto Rico and the U.S. Virgin Islands.
-The agency is hosting job fairs in Ponce to hire 1,200 Puerto Rican's for the relief effort.
+The agency is hosting job fairs in Ponce to hire 1,200 people for the relief effort.

-Later Thursday, Acting Department of Homeland Security Secretary Elaine Duke is planning a return visit to the Puerto Rico amid the announcement Wednesday that FEMA is expanding its leadership team there.
+Later Thursday, the acting secretary of the Department of Homeland Security, Elaine Duke, is planning a return visit to the Puerto Rico amid the announcement Wednesday that FEMA is expanding its leadership team there.

-Nevertheless, criticism has steadily mounted over the Trump administration’s slow response to what is being called an unfolding humanitarian crisis, with some likening the situation to the aftermath of Hurricane Katrina.
-Earlier this week Puerto Rico Gov. Ricardo Rosselló raised the death toll from the storm to 43.
+Nevertheless, criticism has steadily mounted over the Trump administration’s response to what is being called an unfolding humanitarian crisis, with some likening the situation to the aftermath of Hurricane Katrina.
+Rosselló raised the death toll from the storm to 43.

-But Trump himself has repeatedly lashed out at Puerto Rican officials, including San Juan Mayor Carmen Yulín Cruz, who has pleaded for more federal assistance.
+But Trump himself has repeatedly lashed out at Puerto Rican officials, including Cruz, who has pleaded for more federal assistance.

 On Sept.
 30, Trump tweeted that Cruz had "poor leadership ability" and said Puerto Rican officials "want everything to be done for them when it should be a community effort."